jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3m.md

 All the extraordinary demand that competition could bring was just a drop of water in the immense ocean of Indian commerce.

-**"The increase of demand though in the beginning it may sometimes raise the price of goods, never fails to lower it in the run."**
+**"The increase of demand though in the beginning it may sometimes raise the price of goods, never fails to lower it in the long run."**
 - It encourages production and increases the competition of the producers.
 - Those producers turn to new divisions of labour and improvements never thought of in order to undersell one another.
 - The company complained of: